In recent years, St. Kitts and Nevis have slowly begun to emerge as two of the hottest islands in the Caribbean for diving.

 |Dive St. Kitts||(869) 465-1189||1.5 mi.
 East-Southeast of Downtown Basseterre|

 |Pro-Divers||(869) 466-1358||Downtown Basseterre|

-Take some time to look through the table below for information concerning the typical cost of dive services in this area.
+Glance through this table to learn more about the typical cost of dive services in this area.

 |Offering Type||Low Rate||High Rate|